-The proposed Board direction or action, including without limitation, a resolution authorizing the transfer of funds within the Capital Improvement Program budget, does not constitute a "project" under the definition set forth in California Environmental Quality Act (CEQA) Guidelines Section 15378 because no direct or indirect changes to the physical environment would occur.
+The proposed Board action, including without limitation, a resolution authorizing an amendment to an agreement for emergency management consulting services, does not constitute a "project" under the definition set forth in California Environmental Quality Act (CEQA) Guidelines Section 15378 because no direct or indirect changes to the physical environment would occur.
 CEQA requires that the District adequately assess the environmental impacts of projects and reasonably foreseeable activities that may result from projects prior to the approval of the same.
-Any project developed as a result of Board's action or direction that requires the District or the Board's discretionary approval resulting in a physical change to the environment will be analyzed in accordance with CEQA prior to such approval.
+Any project developed as a result of Board's action that requires the District or the Board's discretionary approval resulting in a physical change to the environment will be analyzed in accordance with CEQA prior to such approval.
 CEQA review may result in the District, in its sole and absolute discretion, requiring implementation of mitigation measures, adopting an alternative, including without limitation, a "no project alternative" or adopting a Statement of Overriding Consideration, if required.
-The current Board direction in no way limits the exercise of this discretion.
+The current Board action in no way limits the exercise of this discretion.
 Therefore, no further CEQA review is required.

-In addition, the proposed Board action complies with Sections 21, 35, and 81 of the Port Act, which allow for the Board to pass resolutions, to do all acts necessary and convenient for the exercise of its powers, and to use District funds for expenses of conducting the District.
+The proposed Board action complies with Sections 21, 35, and 81 of the Port Act, which allow for the Board to pass resolutions, to do all acts necessary and convenient for the exercise of its powers, and to use District funds for expenses of conducting the District.
 The Port Act was enacted by the California Legislature and is consistent with the Public Trust Doctrine.
 Consequently, the proposed Board action is consistent with the Public Trust Doctrine.

-The proposed Board direction or action does not allow for "development," as defined in Section 30106 of the California Coastal Act, or "new development," pursuant to Section 1.a. of the District's Coastal Development Permit (CDP) Regulations because they will not result in, without limitation, a physical change, change in use or increase the intensity of uses.
+The proposed Board action does not allow for "development," as defined in Section 30106 of the California Coastal Act, or "new development," pursuant to Section 1.a. of the District's Coastal Development Permit (CDP) Regulations because they will not result in, without limitation, a physical change, change in use or increase the intensity of uses.
 Therefore, issuance of a Coastal Development Permit or exclusion is not required.
 However, development within the District requires processing under the District's CDP Regulations.
-Future development, as defined in Section 30106 of the Coastal Act, will remain subject to its own independent review pursuant to the District's cDP Regulations, PMP, and Chapters 3 and 8 of the Coastal Act.
-The Board's direction or action in no way limits the exercise of the District's discretion under the District's CDP Regulations.
+Future development, as defined in Section 30106 of the Coastal Act, will remain subject to its own independent review pursuant to the District's certified CDP Regulations, PMP, and Chapters 3 and 8 of the Coastal Act.
+The Board's action in no way limits the exercise of the District's discretion under the District's CDP Regulations.
 Therefore, issuance of a CDP or exclusion is not required at this time.